 Note: At this time, wireless projection is only compatible with recent Apple devices.
 If you do not have a compatible device, you may, of course, still connect your laptop or device to the projector using cables, as in the past.
 (HDMI and VGA cables are provided; please bring your own DVI-to-VGA or DVI-to-HDMI adapter, if needed.)
 To schedule an appointment for a demonstration and training, call the Collections and ask for Brent Purkaple.

-- iPads: 14 iPads are available for use in the Exhibit Hall.
-Classes meeting in the Harlow room may also check out the iPads for use in the Harlow room, but we need at least a day’s advance notice.
+- iPads: 14 iPads are available for use anywhere on the 5th floor.
+Classes may also check out the iPads for use in the Harlow room, but we need at least a day’s advance notice.
 Route requests for iPad checkout through Carilyn Livesey, Outreach Coordinator, who will first make sure that they are not needed by a class tour in the Exhibit Hall.